-As previously mentioned we are mainly a referral route for student mental health and wellbeing our focus is more on teaching and learning support plus signposting.
+As previously mentioned we are mainly a referral route for student mental health and wellbeing our focus is more on teaching and learning support plus signposting. (survey, open text)

-There was evidence that some did not see the library as having a contribution to make;

-respondents expressed frustration about this, but had been able to overcome concerns.
+There was evidence that some did not see the library as having a contribution to make; respondents expressed frustration about this, but had been able to overcome concerns.

 We found that the University was doing a lot in separate departments, often united but excluding the Library which was frustrating.
-So we reached out to other leads in those departments and we now have a more united approach.
+So we reached out to other leads in those departments and we now have a more united approach. (survey, open text)